Facelift Surgery in Sydney NSW by Dr Turner

-There are some incredible non-surgical options available, from laser resurfacing, medical-grade skincare, to cosmetic injectables which not only enhance the results of any facelift procedure but boosts its longevity.
+There are some incredible non-surgical options available, from laser resurfacing, and medical-grade skincare, to cosmetic injectables which not only enhance the results of any facelift procedure but boost its longevity.
 At our Sydney clinic, we can create a comprehensive treatment plan that will make you look at feel your best.

 Recovery After Your Facelift Surgery

 Our recommendation after a facelift is to relax for two weeks to ensure optimum healing.
 Most people can resume normal routines after this time.
 Recovery is generally rapid; with dressings ‘debulked’ the next day after surgery and any drains are removed.